Job Prospects... At a glance

 Psychologists can work in a range of areas, including schools, health centres and hospitals, community and sports organisations, the workplace, non-governmental organisations, Police and defence services, research institutes, as well as private clinics.
 A number of psychologists also provide kaupapa Māori psychology services support to individuals and communities.

 Counsellors use talking therapies to help people work through their problems and deal with their feelings.
 Career counsellors help students make decisions about their future careers.
-Becoming a counsellor does not require the same level of education as it does to become a psychologist.
+Becoming a counsellor does not require the same level of education as it does to become a psychologist, but does require some relevant life experience.

 To practise as a psychologist, you will need: